mobijoker/Cyber/_posts/en/2015-07-31-how-to-fix-every-call-to-the-add_setting-method-needs-to-have-a-sanitization.md

 REQUIRED: Found a Customizer setting that did not have a sanitization callback function.
 Every call to the add_setting() method needs to have a sanitization callback function passed.
 </pre>

 To localize the problem I used the <a href="https://wordpress.org/plugins/theme-check/" target="_blank">plugin "Theme Check"</a>.
-After installation plugins page will be located at `"WordPress Dashbord" -> "Appearance" -> "Theme Check"`.
+After installation plugins page will be located at `WordPress Dashbord` → `Appearance` → `Theme Check`.
 That plugin doesn't show more information than at wordpress.org when you publish an update of theme.
 But we can modify it, so let's start.

 If the <a href="https://wordpress.org/plugins/theme-check/" target="_blank">"Theme Check" plugin</a> is not yet installed then do this.

 Then modify `customizer.php` file which is located at `plugins/theme-check/checks/`.
 You can modify it directly out of your WordPress Dashbord.
-For this go to `"WordPress Dashbord" -> "Plugins" -> "Editor"` and select `"Theme Check"` plugin.
+For this go to `WordPress Dashbord` → `Plugins` → `Editor` and select `Theme Check` plugin.

 Now, in the file `customizer.php`, add this: